 Yes.
-The SD-Remote companion Android application is available.
-The Scorpio, 888, and 833 connect via USB to Android tablets, providing robust data interconnect and device charging with a single cable.
+The SD-Remote companion application for Android and iPad is available.
+The Scorpio, 888, and 833 can connect via USB or Bluetooth LE to Android tablets, and via Bluetooth LE to iPads.
+USB provides robust data interconnect and device charging with a single cable.
 The app offers a large display for metering and timecode, scene, take and note editing, track arming, soloing, muting, transport control, and more.
 The app conveniently allows you to manage and create sound reports and email a CSV and/or PDF.

-What are the minimum Android requirements to run the SD-Remote app?
+What are the minimum requirements to run the SD-Remote app?

 Does the SD-Remote app support Samsung DeX?